Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

    - Profile: The **Profile** section consists of the description of the agent which you provided as part of creating the agent.
 You can always go to this section to edit and refine the description of the agent as needed.
 In this section, you also specify the **Agent style** whether *Default* or *ReAct*.

-   *Note: For more details, Please consult the [Choosing a reasoning style for your agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-choosing-reasoning-style-your-agent) documentation to understand the difference and how it affects the agent's behavior.*
+   *Note: For more details, Please consult the [Choosing a style for your agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-choosing-reasoning-style-your-agent) documentation to understand the difference and how it affects the agent's behavior.*

    - Knowledge: The **Knowledge** section is where you can add knowledge to the agent.
 Adding knowledge to agents plays a crucial role in enhancing their conversational capabilities by providing them with the necessary information to generate accurate and contextually relevant responses for specific use cases.
 You can directly upload files to the agent, or connect to a Milvus or Elasticsearch instance as a content repository.
 Through this **Knowledge** interface, you can enable your AI agents to implement the Retrieval Augmented Generation (RAG) pattern which is a very popular AI pattern for grounding responses to a trusted source of data such as enterprise knowledge base.